The LaSallian: Under the Marcos regime

 From 1972 to 1973, EIC Calixto Chikiamco, rumored to be the leader of the League of Filipino Students, introduced a Filipinization of the publication by tackling, among other topics, nationalism, radicalism, Communism, and Maoism.
 As De La Salle College became co-educational during this period, Irmina Nobleza and Josefina Sayoc became the first female writers of The La Sallian.
 DLSC becomes DLSU in 1975.

 In 1976, Carmen Reyes became the first female editor-in-chief of TLS.
 During the Martial Law period in the Philippines, press freedom was heavily restricted by the Department of Education and Culture.
 As a result, student publications at DLSU were allowed to operate operated under the oversight of the University Board Review (UBR), which required prior approval for the printing and distribution of issues.

 In December 1977, TLS inadvertently distributed an issue containing an editorial critical of Ferdinand Marcos and the 1977 Philippine presidential referendum without securing UBR approval.
 The incident led the UBR to accuse TLS of violating established procedure, which the publication countered as censorship.
 The controversy, along with other cited concerns—including a fire in the Student Affairs Center and the publication of an editorial titled "Press Freedom Is Dead"—led to the suspension of TLS operations.
 The publication resumed in February 1978 after reaching an agreement with the university administration.

 In 1981, EIC Perry Lim Pe wrote the first TLS editorial in Filipino ("Mulat").
 TLS was the first to oppose and report of the DLSU's adoption of a trimester calendar.

-In 1983, frustrated by what it saw as Lasallian indifference, the publication released a special issue detailing the active participation of the University of the Philippines and Ateneo de Manila University in the opposition movement against President Ferdinand Marcos Sr. TLS' October 1983 editorial, "Manila on the March," detailed the outpouring of anger against the Marcos regime in the aftermath of Ninoy Aquino's assassination.
+In 1983, frustrated by what it saw as Lasallian indifference, the publication released a special issue detailing the active participation of the University of the Philippines and Ateneo de Manila University in the opposition movement against President Ferdinand Marcos.
+TLS' October 1983 editorial, "Manila on the March," detailed the outpouring of anger against the Marcos regime in the aftermath of Ninoy Aquino's assassination.